What is a Frenectomy?

 - Buccal Frenum (Cheek Tie)

 The buccal frenum is the tissue that connects the gums to the inside of the cheeks.

 When this frenum restricts movement in the mouth, it’s referred to as a cheek tie.

-A frenectomy is a safe, fast-healing procedure that usually does not require any anesthesia.
-Your dentist will simply cut the frenum to free the tongue, lip or cheek.
-The frenum is very thin and has few nerves, meaning there is very little pain associated with the procedure.
+A frenectomy should be a safe, fast-healing procedure that usually requires no anesthesia.
+Your dentist will cut the frenum to free the tongue, lip or cheek.
+The frenum is very thin and has few nerves, meaning there should be little pain associated with the procedure.